YueLiPicasso/intro_ocaml/README.md

 ## Other Goodies

-The [sessions](sessions) folder are exercise code that I wrote following several OCaml resources.
+The [sessions](sessions) folder are exercise code that I wrote following several OCaml learning resources.

 [Hanoi](Hanoi) solves the Tower of Hanoi problem in OCaml and SWI-Prolog.
-Translating the code into OCanren  is an ongoing exercise.

 ## Compiling OCanren Source